microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 #### Application Code

 Next, the CLC3_OUT signal needs to be configured as a clock source (since it had the 'WARNING' notification).
 This configuration will be done by setting the output bit for the CLC3 module.
-To do this, navigate to the  'main.c' file in Figure 19.
+To do this, navigate to the  `main.c` file in Figure 19.

 *Figure 19 -  Navigate to 'main.c'*